chizy7/CryptaLearn/README.md

 - Parallel decryption: ~0.004 seconds

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## License
 This project is licensed under the MIT [License](LICENSE).